himasha/APIDemoProject/README.md

 4.2.
 Create a new directory called 'dev' inside bookstore/conf folder of your project.

 4.3 Copy dep.toml file from git project's deployment-configs folder and add it to bookstore/conf/dev folder.
-This deployment.toml file would create a docker image (where micro-gw runtime as base image) based on the .balx (of your API artifacts that will be build) and push it to a private docker registry.
+This is a deployment config file which explains the type of deployment you need ,so that at build time micro-gw toolkit will build the suitable resources for your deployment. in dep.toml we are configuring a kubernetes deployment and a docker image (of built API artifact + micro-gw base image).

 4.4.
 Make sure to set appropriate values to below properties in your dep.toml file. image = 'IMAGE_NAME'